 Displays a dialog box where you can choose to log simulated target access communication to a file.
 You can select the destination of the log file.
 See Terminal I/O Log File dialog box, page 86

 Disassembly menu

 The Disassembly menu is available when C-SPY is running.
-This menu provides commands for executing and debugging the source application.
-Most of the commands are also available as icon buttons on the debug toolbar.
+This menu provides commands for controlling how the disassembler operates.

 Use the commands on the menu to select which disassembly mode to use.